A Comprehensive Handwritten Paragraph Text Recognition System: LexiconNet: Related Works

 \subsection{Character/Word Level Recognition}

-To have human perception capabilities in machines, studies have been done on pattern recognition for the last two decades.
-The HTR is a subdomain in pattern recognition.
-Read machine printed text or handwritten text is a unique aspect of visual perception.
-In this direction, cursive HTR is still an open research problem.
 In the early days, methods based on isolated characters were widely used for HTR tasks.
-In a segmentation-recognition approach words are segmented into groups of characters using dynamic programming techniques and recognised further using probabilistic models \cite{Bozinovic1989}.
+In a segmentation-recognition approach, words are segmented into groups of characters using dynamic programming techniques and recognised further using probabilistic models \cite{Bozinovic1989}.
 The isolated characters are obtained using various image processing techniques \cite{Seni1994}.
-In one of the segmentation techniques, words from the handwritten text were obtained based on inter and intra distance among them \cite{gatos2009}.
 Further, the adaptive word recognition method is used with hand-crafted features \cite{Park2002}.
 While hand-crafted features are used along with HMM based models to recognize the words of large English vocabulary \cite{Yacoubi99}.
 In a similar study, the input to the system is given by words and these words are segmented into characters for further processing by the HMM \cite{kundu1988}.
-Further, an HMM system in which input is in the form of French cheques and feature extraction is performed using crafted feature of a single word is presented \cite{KNERR1998}.
-In the same direction, a combination of HMM + RNN is used to recognize at word level \cite{Senior1998}.
-In a separate approach, word images and text strings are represented in the same vector space using embedded attributes and the distance among them is calculated.
-Thus, converting the handwriting recognition task into the word retrieval task based upon the distnace calculated in earlier step \cite{Almazan2014}.
-The two-step approach segmentation and recognition is also followed in closely related topics of HTR in computer vision, such as, scene-text recognition \cite{Weinman2014} \cite{Ye2015} and online HTR \cite{bengio95}.
+Further, a combination of HMM + RNN is used to recognize at word level \cite{Senior1998}.